bcgov/rockychat/data-prep/README.md

 Use the StackOverflow API endpoint to export questions and answers, an API key generated from a user is required.
 [Docs for reference](https://api.stackexchange.com/docs).

+### BCGov GitHub Discussion:

+Use GitHub GraphQL API to fetch Discussions from a repo.
+[Docs for reference](https://docs.github.com/en/graphql/guides/using-the-graphql-api-for-discussions).

 ### Preparation for the data collection scripts:

-You'll need the access tokens for both StackOverflow API and Digital website
+You'll need the access tokens for the GH-discussion repo, StackOverflow API and Digital website

 How to obtain the `DIGITAL_WEBSITE_SESSION_TOKEN`:
 - an IDIR account is needed to obtain the "Internal Resources" from the website